dylan-lang/opendylan/documentation/website/source/community/gsoc/2012/project_manager.rst

 Problem
 =======

-The current project manager as a variety of problems that we would like to solve.
+The current project manager has a variety of problems that we would like to solve.
 These include:

 * It combines install with build.
-Everything is built and installed into the same location (``~/Open-Dylan``).
 * Similarly, it doesn't distinguish between a library that I'm using and one that I'm developing.
 Not all dependencies should be treated in the same manner.
 While this is seen by some to be an advantage, I don't believe that it is in any larger scale setting with multiple endeavors happening at once.
 * It provides no versioning of libraries.
-* Everything is always built in the shared location.
+* Everything is always built into a shared location.
 This is pretty confusing for new users.
 * It provides no way of locating, downloading or otherwise managing dependencies.
 You still have to download everything yourself, set